Altitude-Adaptive Vision-Only Geo-Localization for UAVs in GPS-Denied Environments: Related work

-In parallel, we reformulate continuous altitude estimation as a discrete classification task.
-Prior studies on regression-as-classification, ordinal learning, and depth discretization~\cite{stewartRegressionClassificationInfluence2023, diazSoftLabelsOrdinal2019, fuDeepOrdinalRegression2018} suggest that discretized classification losses can provide an effective alternative to direct point regression for continuous or ordinal targets, while allowing neighboring bins to encode target adjacency.
-In our setting, RAC yields a probability distribution over neighboring altitude bins, which naturally captures interval-level uncertainty and can lead to more stable optimization in visually ambiguous nadir imagery.
-By integrating a fixed-interval regression-as-classification strategy, the system outputs an interval-level altitude estimate that serves as a stable scale prior for downstream altitude-guided query normalization and altitude-adaptive aerial VPR.
+At the modeling level, we reformulate continuous altitude estimation as a discrete classification task.
+Prior studies on regression-as-classification, ordinal learning, and depth discretization~\cite{stewartRegressionClassificationInfluence2023, diazSoftLabelsOrdinal2019, fuDeepOrdinalRegression2018} show that discretized classification can provide an alternative to direct point regression for continuous or ordinal targets.
+Our RAC formulation uses one hard target class and ordinary cross-entropy loss; adjacent altitude intervals have adjacent physical meanings, but no ordinal soft-label or adjacency-aware loss is imposed.
+The predicted class center therefore provides an interval-level altitude estimate for downstream altitude-guided query normalization and altitude-adaptive aerial VPR.